john-echelon/dotnet-dsa/README.md

 ## Description - Project Structure
 The C# .NET solution consists of 3 projects:
-  The src folder comprises of:
+The /src folder comprises of:
   1. DotNetDsa: The Console application which comprises the various data structures and algorithms along with test cases that can run against the various dsa related exercises.
   2. DotNetDsa.Benchmark: A project dedicated for evaluating the performance and memory benchmarks of various data structures & algorithms.
-  The test folder:
+The /test folder:
-  3. DotNetDsa.Tests: Holds some unit tests that cover some of the data structures and algorithms under the DotNetDsa project.
+  3. DotNetDsa.Tests: Holds unit tests that cover some of the data structures and algorithms under the DotNetDsa project.

 ### DotNetDsa.Algorithms
   * [Dynamic Programming](src/DotNetDsa/Algorithms/DynamicProgramming.cs)